-LG VS930 for Verizon shows itself off in a few leaked photosAlex Wagner - Deputy Managing Editor, News Desk
+LG VS930 for Verizon shows itself off in a few leaked photosAlex Wagner - Editorial Director of News and Content

 The model number LG VS930 for Verizon has popped up a couple of times in the past, but today some images of the phone itself have finally made their way online.
 Obtained by the folks at Engadget, the VS930 bears a resemblance to the LG Optimus LTE II, which lines up with previous reports that the VS930 is indeed Verizon's version of that device.
 The source of these shots also shared a few of the VS930's specs, claiming that it features a 4.7-inch 1280x720 True HD IPS display, 1.5GHz dual-core Snapdragon S4 processor, 16GB storage, NFC, global roaming support and Android 4.0.4.
 It's also said that the VS930 packs 1GB RAM and an 8-megapixel shooter on its backside.